 Weighing just 6kgs and available in either 14, 15 or 16 inch widths, the Airchair’s narrow frame can easily be stowed away in overhead lockers or small lockers.
 As well as being supplied in a practical carry bag, the Airchair has been carefully designed so it can quickly unfold for immediate use.

 With its strong but lightweight material, the Airchair is stable and durable, ensuring PRMs feel secure and safe when they use the chair.

 - Retracting back rest – improves access to passenger

-The retracting backrest is a celebrated feature by airlines around the world, as it enables the aircrew or carer to move closer to the passenger to better assist with a smooth transfer from one seat to another.
+The retracting backrest is a unique feature of the Airchair.
+It enables the aircrew or carer to move closer to the passenger to better assist with a smooth transfer from one seat to another.
 This feature also means the chair occupies less space in the toilet compartment therefore providing more freedom of movement for the the passenger as they use the toilets.

 The Airchair is used by over 100 airlines globally.
 As the aviation industry strives to improve their passenger facilities, those airlines wanting to provide the best experience for PRMs shouldn’t settle for anything less than the finest.